 - Volunteer service.
 Recipients will be asked to volunteer at the CGIS Study Abroad Fair, which occurs in October of each year.

 - Minimum credit hours.
 During their time abroad, scholarship recipients must complete a minimum of 67% of all credit hours each semester.
 If students do not successfully complete these requirements, their scholarship will be retroactively cancelled, and it will impact their eligibility to receive scholarship support in the future.

-Students should apply for an LSA Study Abroad Scholarship at the same time they apply to their CGIS Study Abroad program.
+Students should apply for an LSA Study Abroad Scholarship by the program deadlines listed above.